suss-vli/faq/vocareum/faq.md

 ---

-## How do I upload my project to Vocareum?
+## How do I upload my work to Vocareum?

 ### Uploading to VSCode IDE